easylauncher/docs.encorastream.com/assets/images/README.md

 ### Note

-This is a white-labeled platform.
 Replace the logo with your organization's branding as needed.